Saturday, October 25, 2014

 EECERA Country Coordinators will be expected to:

-• be active in their role to meet the aims outlined above;
+active in their role to meet the aims outlined above;

-• provide an annual activity report by 15 November each year which shows how they have carried out their role over the previous year and what success they have had in achieving the aims of this role, for example:
+an annual activity report by 15 November each year which shows how they

 - increased membership